 This doesn't happen by accident.
 Beukes has done tremendous research about the long span of Chicago time in which her story occurs, and carefully constructed the eccentric and brilliant plot.
 One of Harper's most pathetic victims, the industrious single mother Zora, an African-American Rosie the Riveter from 1943, becomes before her death a master at her art, "welding the curb plates, like a baseboard for the wiring or the wheel valves that would flood the ballast tanks with water to weigh the flat-bottomed ship down for ocean crossing ..."
 Beukes has done similarly sturdy work, taking us on a frightening journey in time and punishment.

 ROBERT SIEGEL, HOST:

 ALAN CHEUSE, BYLINE: Beukes' book, set in Chicago and spanning that city's history from the early 1930s to the early '90s, stands as a marvelous narrative feat.
 And her heroine, the smart and spunky Kirby Mizrachi, is as thrilling to follow as any in recent genre fiction.
-Kirby first meets the time-traveling, Midwest, lowlife serial killer Harper Curtis when she's about five.
-And then about 15 years later, as he stalks her along the lakeshore while she's walking her dog - more about this ghastly encounter in a moment - and then four years after that as his nemesis in her long pursuit of this incredibly brutal and cunning murderer.
+Kirby first meets the time-traveling, Midwest, low-life serial killer Harper Curtis when she's about 5; and then about 15 years later, as he stalks her along the lakeshore while she's walking her dog - more about this ghastly encounter, in a moment; and then four years after that, as his nemesis in her long pursuit of this incredibly brutal and cunning murderer.